TheScriptShowcaser/Honkers-tool/README.md

-# Honkers tool
+# Honkers
-Honkers is a private tool made for me and my friends.
-This was only made to train as im new to python :)
+Hi!
+Honkers was made for me to train in python, it may not work on pc due to it being coded inside Termux